McLabraid/Apache-Malicious-Log-Generator/README.md

 # Apache-Malicious-Traffic-Generator
 A Python Based GUI Tool for creating synthetic apache styled logs, both replicating standard traffic and malicious traffic that may take place within an Apache access.log.
-This tool may be used for creating access.log files for training of Machine learning algorithm in catching attacks that may take place, whilst also providing standard traffic as to create allow for a realistic dataset to compare the attacks against and add a depth of realism
+This tool may be used for creating access.log files for training of Machine learning algorithm in catching attacks that may take place, whilst also providing standard traffic as to create a realistic dataset to compare the attacks against and add a depth of realism
 This project was completed through the use of Python 3.x and relative libraries within the language, which will be detailed further within the Readme, and found within the requirements.txt file.

 _**This tool was created for my Bachalors of Science(Honours) Degree at the Technological University of Dublin, of which the paper can be read below.**_